Endorsed by the Central Oregon Coast National Organization for Women

 I am running for re-election to Lincoln County Commissioner Position 1.
 I have served in this position since my appointment in 2012 and subsequent election to a 4-year term in 2014.

 As County Commissioner I have concentrated on job creation, economic development, improving our roads and infrastructure, bettering our services to veterans and seniors and critically important emergency preparedness.
-In addition, with over 39 years of experience as a private sector banker, I have brought a business approach to the county budget – limiting growth of county government, working to assure a stable financial future for our county and for the important services we deliver to our citizens.
-While I have served as Commissioner, I am proud we have increased our county reserves, maintained services to our citizens, and carefully added staff for public safety, health care and to address domestic violence.
+In addition, with over 39 years of experience in private sector finance, I have brought a business approach to the county budget – limiting growth of county government, working to assure a stable financial future for our county and for the important services we deliver to our citizens.
+While I have served as Commissioner, I am proud we have increased our county reserves, maintained services to our citizens, and carefully added staff for public safety, mental, public and physical health care and to address domestic violence.
+I fight for equal rights for all!!

 I have been appointed by Governor Brown to the state workforce investment board.
 As a strong advocate for educational and job training programs, I convened a maritime industries sector committee focusing on maritime family wage jobs This committee is creating opportunities through job training, education and economic development for family-wage jobs in maritime industries.